-As someone responsible for IT / IT Security, you have little choice but to incorporate PCI compliance into your ever-growing list of responsibilities.
+As someone responsible for IT and Security, you have little choice but to incorporate PCI data security standards into your ever-growing list of responsibilities.
 Don’t count on sympathy or extra budget.
 So how do you comply without breaking the bank or hiring expert help?

 Here are 3 easy steps to help you manage PCI compliance with limited resources.

-The first step is to the determine the scope of the task.
-Make a list of all networks, systems, applications responsible for storing, transmitting and processing credit card data, including all personnel who have access to the resources.
+The first step is to determine the scope of the task.
+Make a list of all networks, systems, personnel and applications responsible for storing, transmitting and processing credit card data.
 The scope will help you better define the resources you need to assess and monitor against the PCI control requirements throughout the organization.

 The second step is to implement and manage a security solution that fits your budget, while being comprehensive enough to address all PCI control requirements.
 Fortunately, there are many open source and cost-effective solutions that can be implemented with smaller budgets.
 Below are some examples of solutions that can help mid-sized companies easily comply and maintain compliance.
 Note that these are must-have software technologies for any mid-size company wishing to comply with PCI: